Many job seekers are too easily dazzled.

 Evaluate the Hiring Manager

 If you’re job hunting, do your homework on the hiring manager.
 Don’t waste the interview just trying to impress them.
 Get to know their values and management style.
-Consider whether you can see yourself working with them long-term.
+Consider whether you can see yourself working with them.
 Knowing your preferences allows you to quickly assess each opportunity.

-If you’re ambitious like me, you will want to find a boss who:
+If you’re like me, you will want to find a boss who:

 - Demonstrates integrity.
 You become the leaders you follow, so follow one you can trust and respect.
 Plus, few things sap joy and meaning out of work faster than questionable morals.